 Oscar McKinley Charleston was an American center fielder and manager playing professional baseball in the Negro Leagues.

-During his 43 year baseball career, Charleston played or managed for more than a dozen teams, including the Homestead Grays and the Pittsburgh Crawfords, two of the premier teams in the Negro Leagues at the time.
+During his 43 year career, Charleston played or managed for more than a dozen teams, including the Homestead Grays and the Pittsburgh Crawfords, two of the premier franchises in the Negro Leagues at that time.

-As one of the early mega stars of the Negro Leagues, he was considered by many baseball historians as one of "the greatest centerfielders, and most reliable sluggers in black baseball."
+As one of the early mega stars of the Negro Leagues, Oscar Charleston was considered by many baseball historians as one of "the greatest centerfielders, and most reliable sluggers in black baseball."
 [1]

-Oscar Charleston and Josh Gibson share the record for the Negro Leagues record for batting titles with 3 each.
+Oscar Charleston and Josh Gibson both share the record for Negro League batting titles with 3 each.

 He is now credited with having won the Triple Crown (league leader in batting average, home runs, runs batted in) 3 times, which is the most for any player in Major League Baseball history.